Learning Experience & Curriculum Designer

-Rohan is now dedicated to applying this biological perspective to the re-imagination of a more equitable, empowering, humanistic education system through his work with reDesign — transforming education to realize the value and self-agency of every individual learner is a cause he fights for with conviction, and he is delighted to learn and grow alongside the passionate, inspiring educators that characterize reDesign.
-He finds himself increasingly inspired by the boundless potential for positive societal change contained in a simple idea: that every individual human being has profound, inherent value to helping humanity flourish.
+Rohan is now dedicated to applying this biological perspective to the re-imagination of a more equitable, empowering, and learner-centered education system through his work with reDesign — transforming education to realize the value and self-agency of every individual learner is a cause he fights for with conviction, and he is delighted to learn and grow alongside the passionate, inspiring educators and designers that make up this organization.
+He finds himself increasingly inspired by the boundless potential for positive societal change contained in a simple idea: that every individual human being has profound, inherent value to helping us all flourish.

-Rohan is the co-author of Seeds of Social Change, an integrated social, emotional, and academic curriculum designed for an undergraduate student branch of Novus Think Tank, a non-profit research and policy think tank based in Los Angeles.
-He is also the host of Tinker, Tailor, Educator, a podcast in which he interviews educators from innovative schools around the world about their creative practices, and their ideas for the future of education.
+Rohan is the co-author of Seeds of Social Change, an integrated social, emotional, and academic curriculum he designed as a 20-year-old for an undergraduate student branch of Novus Think Tank, a non-profit research and policy think tank based in Los Angeles.